 - The Beamer in Flatrock is barren but beautiful, offering a number of vertical rock faces to enthusiastic climbers.

-- The Church Cove Loop is a marvellous new addition to this trail.
+- The Church Cove Loop is an exciting addition to this trail.

 - The view from Whale Cove is spectacular in summer, if you dare to peek over the edge.